-Students will form pairs.
-Each pair will have approximately 3 opportunities to lead a class discussion.
+Students will form two-person groups.
+Each pair will have approximately 3 opportunities to lead a class discussion, which will include preparing PowerPoint slides to help guide the discussion.
+Everyone in the class is expected to fully participate in the discussion.

-Each student who is not in a pair leading the discussion will submit via Blackboard a 1-page to 2-page synopsis of the paper by noon of the day in which the video presentation by the leader will be posted.
+Each student who is not in a pair leading the discussion will submit via Blackboard a 1-page to 2-page synopsis of the paper before the paper is presented in class.